 Less restrictive techniques, such as de-escalation, discussion, re-direction, for example, must be attempted before implementing any restrictions.
 Missouri State Statute outlines consumer rights and communication of any restrictions of those rights.
 If necessary for the individual's habilitation or therapeutic care, visitors, phone calls, clothing choices, carrying money on their person, television programming or reading materials and outdoor recreation may be restricted.
 The participant and guardian must be included and informed; and the criteria for removing any restrictions and timelines for reviewing must be documented in the individual's plan.
 For each episode in which restrictive interventions as outlined in the plan are implemented the following must be documented in the daily observation note: the circumstances and the situation, the less restrictive measures that were attempted, and the implementation of the restrictive intervention.
-Any restrictions are required to be reviewed by DD State Responsible Oversight Organization or authorized due process review committee.
+Any restrictions are required to be reviewed by DD State Responsible Oversight Organization or authorized due process review ii.
+State Oversight Responsibility.
+Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: